dunnkers/fseval/README.md

 ℹ️ This library was customized to make it compatible with the fseval pipeline.

-If you would like to install simply all dependencies, download the fseval [requirements.txt](https://github.com/dunnkers/fseval/blob/master/requirements.txt) file and run `pip install -r requirements.txt`.

 ### About
 Built by [Jeroen Overschie](https://dunnkers.com/) as part of the Masters Thesis.
 Track: Data Science and Computational Complexity at the University of Groningen).